tommytracey/CarND-Capstone/README.md

 1. Get the car to stop smoothly at red lights.
 1. Get the car to smoothly resume driving when the light turns green.

-First, we are required to get the system running in a simulator.
-Then, once approved, our code will be tested by Udacity in Carla, the self-driving car pictured above.
+First, we are required to get everything working in the simulator.
+Then, once approved, our code will be tested by Udacity in "Carla," the self-driving car pictured above.

 #### &nbsp;